Stuycs-K/final-project-09-lee-anastasia-ng-baron/SIMPLIFIED.md

 Cipher()
 InvCipher()

-Round - Sequence of transformation, each round requiring a round key Round key - a block represented as four words (16 bytes)
+Round - Sequence of transformations, each round requiring a round key Round key - a block represented as four words (16 bytes)

 KeyExpansion()